PSHE Subject Leader - Mrs K Burden

 • To equip them for life

 Jigsaw brings together PSHE Education, emotional literacy, mindfulness, social skills and spiritual development.
 A variety of teaching strategies are used and are mindful of each child’s preferred learning style.
 Jigsaw is designed as a whole school approach, with all year groups working on the same theme (Puzzle) at the same time.
 This enables each Puzzle to start with an introductory assembly, generating a whole school focus for adults and children alike.
-There is a Weekly Celebration that highlights a theme from that week’s lesson across the school, and encourages children to reflect that learning in their behaviour and attitudes.

 What impact has introducing Jigsaw had on our children?